The Ultimate Guide to Accounting for Construction Companies

 The Role of the Construction CPA

-A construction CPA should have deep knowledge of the accounting rules that impact the construction industry.
-He or she should also understand the complex tax rules that businesses need to follow in order to stay out of tax trouble with the IRS.
+A construction CPA should have deep knowledge of the accounting rules that impact the construction industry, including basic accounting principles and financial accounting standards that guide compliance for construction firms.
+He or she should also understand specialized revenue recognition methods for contracts that span multiple accounting periods, along with the complex tax rules businesses need to follow in order to stay out of tax trouble with the IRS.
 Unlike bookkeepers, a CPA or Enrolled Agent (EA) is able to represent clients before the IRS with a Power of Attorney.
 This is important if IRS notices or correspondence requires resolution.
-It is also critical in the event of an IRS or state audit or examination, as well as to negotiate tax debts.
+It is also critical in the event of an IRS or state audit or examination, as well as to negotiate tax debts, which is why many contractors prefer a full-service CPA firm for comprehensive tax solutions.

 A construction CPA will also be able to assist you with tax credits and other incentives.
-For example, construction businesses and contractors will want to understand the 179D tax incentive for energy efficient projects.
+For example, construction businesses and contractors will want to understand the 179D tax incentive for energy efficient projects and may benefit from proactive tax return preparation and year-round planning services.
 You may want to ask your construction CPA firm about that.

 Percentage-of-Completion Method

 The percentage-of-completion method recognizes revenue and expenses in proportion to the work completed during the tax year.
-This method is particularly useful for long-term contracts that span multiple years, as it provides a more accurate reflection of a company’s financial status over time.
-The Internal Revenue Service (IRS) requires that large construction companies use this method for tax purposes if their average annual gross receipts exceed a certain threshold.
+Compliance with prevailing wage and tax laws is also critical in construction accounting for construction firms.
+This method is particularly useful for long-term contracts that span multiple years and multiple accounting periods, as it provides a more accurate reflection of a company’s financial status over time.
+The Internal Revenue Service (IRS) requires that large construction companies use this method for tax purposes if their average annual gross receipts exceed a certain threshold, making guidance from a specialized income tax accountant especially valuable.

-To apply the percentage-of-completion method, construction companies calculate the percentage of the contract completed by dividing the total costs incurred to date by the estimated total costs of the project.
+To apply the percentage-of-completion method, construction companies use cost-to-cost calculations to measure project progress by dividing the actual costs incurred to date by the estimated total costs of the project.
 This percentage is then applied to the total contract revenue to determine the amount of revenue to be recognized in the current tax year.
 This method ensures that revenue and expenses are matched in the same period, providing a more accurate picture of a company’s financial health.

 Completed Contract Method